KindleTools/KindleClippingsToJEX/README.md

 ### 🚀 Core Functionality
 - **JEX Native Export**: Generates standard `.jex` files (tarball of markdown files + JSON metadata) that import flawlessly into Joplin, preserving creation dates and official titles.
+- **CSV Export**: Optionally export your curated highlights to a standardized **CSV** format, perfect for importing into Excel, Notion, or other database tools.
+Uses UTF-8-SIG encoding for maximum compatibility with Microsoft Excel.
 - **Enhanced Metadata Extraction**: Intelligently extracts author names, book titles, locations, and page numbers.
 It even handles page numbers with zero-padding (e.g., `[0042]`) to ensure proper lexical sorting.
   - **Geo-tagging Support**: Optionally add location data (lat/long) to your imported notes via `config.json`.
 Joplin uses this to display your notes on a map (via OpenStreetMap).
 - **Smart Tagging**: Converts your Kindle notes into Joplin tags.
 Supports splitting multiple tags by comma, semicolon, or period (e.g., "productivity, psychology").